MAKING GODS FOR MEN (Part 1)

 As seen in the case of Moses, no matter our good intention, charisma, humility, or spirituality; the one man show leadership can only produce spiritually immature, undiscerning, carnal, and idolatrous babies.

-Beloved, when you practice or adopt one man show leadership – doing it all by yourself, drawing attention only to yourself, making people look up to and depend only upon you; you are simply making a god for your followers or congregation.
+Beloved, when you practice or adopt one man show leadership – doing it all by yourself, drawing attention only to yourself, making people look up to you and depend only upon you; you are simply making a god for your followers or congregation.

 No matter what you say or do, you cannot stop the undiscerning and immature ones among your congregation from worshipping you or treating you as a god.